scoutant/rpn/README.md

 Source code is written **Kotlin** as alternative to Java.

-You'll need Gradle 4 and Android O to build the app.
-You'll need Android Studio 3.0 alpha to edit this Kotlin app.

-Source code licensed under the GNU Public License, Version 3 or later.
+Source code licensed under the GNU Public License, Version 3.
 Improvements are welcome.

 Hosted on http://github.com/scoutant/rpn.
 Visit _http://scoutant.org_.

 In addition to Kotlin we experiment here another new feature : _VectorDrawable_.
 The icons and authored with Inkscape and we converted to Android vector drawable xml format with following converter : http://a-student.github.io/SvgToVectorDrawableConverter.Web

 # Version history

+## 1.3 2021/10 Android 12

+- Android 12
+- Gradle 7
+- Kotlin 1.5

 ## 1.2 2020/04 Android 10